eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 > [!warning]
-> Send a message to Federico Ravotti when we send ions to the Dump.
+> Send a message to Federico Ravotti on mattermost when we send ions to the Dump.
 > No ions to T8 !
 >

 ### TFB blow up (RFKO)